mlabuda2/nf-tower-docs/docs/labels/overview.md

 ## Introduction

-Tower now provides an answer to the  users needs to categorization and retrieval with the introduction of Labels.
-Tower Labels are free text annotations that can be attached to Tower entities like pipelines or workslod runs.
+Use labels to organize your work and filter key information.
+Labels are free-text annotations that can be applied to pipelines, actions, or workflow runs either during creation or afterward.
-Labels are useful to organize the work, manage production environment, and enable the categorization and retrieval of key information.

-Labels can be associated with Tower elements like pipelines or runs at the moment of creation or afterwards.
-They are a flexible element  that lives in Tower and is not propagated to the underlying Nextflow pipeline.
-Labels in Tower are a workspace-specific  feature, meaning each workspace as an independent set of labels than any other workspace.
-This also means that there is no such thing of organization level labels.
+Labels are workspace specific,each workspace has an independent set of labels), and are not propagated to Nextflow during the workflow execution.

-## How to create and assign labels
+## Create and apply labels
-In the current implementation, users need to have at least maintainer role to create, assign and unassign labels to pipelines, actions and runs.

-Labels are assigned through a control that automatically suggest existing values as you type.
-You can also create a new label.
+Labels can be created, applied and edited by a workspace maintainer, admin or owner.
+When applying a label, users can select from existing labels or add new ones on the fly.

 ![](_images/new_label.png)

-### Pipeline labels
-Labels can be assigned to pipelines inside a Tower workspace both when a pipeline is originally created, and when a pipeline is edited via the interface.
-Labels can be selected from the available list for the [workspace](#manage-labels), or created on the fly from the pipeline creation/edit forms.
+### Labels applied to a pipeline
+Labels applied to a pipeline are displayed on the bottom of the pipeline card on the Launchpad screen.
+To see all labels, hover over a label with the “+” character.

 ![](_images/pipeline_labels.png)

-Labels associated to a pipeline are, by default, propagated to all runs of such pipeline but users with enough permissions, can alter the set of labels associated with a workflow from the launch form.
+Apply label to a pipeline when adding a new pipeline or editing existing pipeline.

-If the label set associated to a pipeline changes (e.g. by editing them), this change will not be reflected on past workflow runs for such pipeline.
-The change will affect only future runs using the pipeline.
+If a label was applied to a pipeline, all workflow runs of this pipeline will inherit the label.
+If the label applied to the pipeline changes, this change will not be reflected on previously executed workflow runs, it will affect only future workflow runs.

-Pipeline labels are displayed in the Launchpad page.
-Hover over the "+" icon to view all labels when they cannot be displayed due to the amount or length.

 ![](_images/launchpad_labels.png)

-### Actions labels
-Tower Labels can be assigned also to Actions at the moment of creation or editing by users with at least maintainer role.
-Here too, labels can be selected from the available list for the workspace or created on the fiy.

-Exactly like pipelines, the labels associated to an Action will by default be applied to all workflow runs from action triggers.

-### Workflow labels###
-Every workflow run executed inside a workspace can be labelled in Tower at any moment.
-Labels can be assigned to workflows via the **Labels** field in the launch form, as well as during or after execution from the Run Detail page.
+### Labels applied to an action
+Labels applied to an action are displayed in the action card on the Actions screen.
+To see all labels, hover over a label with the “+” character.

+Apply label to action when adding a new action or editing an existing action.

+If a label was applied to an action, all workflow runs of this pipeline will inherit the label.
+If the label is applied to the action changes, this change will not be reflected on previously executed workflow runs, it will affect only future workflow runs.

+### Labels applied to a workflow run
+Labels applied to a workflow run are displayed in the card on the Workflow runs list screen as well as in the Workflow run detail screen.
+To see all labels, hover over a label with the “+” character.
+Apply a label to workflow run at any moment, when launching a workflow run, as well as in the Workflow runs list screen or Workflow run detail screen.

 ![](_images/launch_labels.png)

-Tower provides a filtering interface in the runs page in which users can freely select label combinations they want to apply to retrieve the relevant workflow  runs.
-The filtering is complementary to the text box search, to further narrow the search results and save time to find the runs users are interested to.
+### Search and filter with labels
+Search and filter pipelines and workflow runs using one or more labels.
+Filter and search are complementary.

 ![](_images/filter_labels.png)

-## Manage labels
+## Overview of labels in a workspace

-Labels can be viewed and managed from the Workspace settings page.
-Users with at least maintainer role can edit the content of an existing label.
-This implies  updating the content association for the whole set of runs associated with the edited labels.
-From this page, labels can also be removed from the workspace.
-Doing so implies deleting all the existing association with the label.
-All workflow runs that previously had the deleted label, will no longer be showing such association.
-This is an irreversible change.
+All labels used in a workspace can be viewed, added, edited, and deleted by a maintainer, admin, or workspace owner in the workspace’s Setting screen.
+If a label is edited or deleted in this screen, the change is propagated to all items where the label was used.
+Such a change is irreversible

 ![](_images/label_management.png)

 ## Limits

 !!!warning
-    Label names must contain a minimum of 1 and a maximum of 38 alphanumeric characters separated by dashes or underscores, and must be unique inside a Workspace
+    Label names must contain a minimum of 2 and a maximum of 38 alphanumeric characters separated by dashes or underscores and must be unique inside a Workspace

-In addition to that, there are a few limits to be taken into account when using labels.

-- A maximum amount of 25 labels can be created in a single workspace.
+- A maximum of 25 labels can be applied to each resource.

-- A maximum amount of 25 labels can be attached to each individual resource.
+- A maximum of 100 labels can be used in each workspace.